The history of rugby is Christian

 These are rousing reminders of Rugby’s spiritual roots.

 The Academy Award winning film Chariots of Fire (1981) retold the true story of Scottish rugby union hero turned sprinter Eric Liddell.
-Because of his Christian convictions about observing the Sabbath, Liddell refusal to run in 100 metre heats during the 1924 Olympics – and he came under enormous public pressure.
+Because of his Christian convictions about observing the Sabbath, Liddell refused to run in 100 metre heats during the 1924 Olympics – and he came under enormous public pressure.

 Famously, he went on to win gold in the 400m instead.
 The on-screen moment where the ‘Flying Scotsman’ argues “God made me fast and when I run I feel his pleasure”, breathes the spirit of Muscular Christianity.
 But Liddell’s greatest achievement occurred away from the sporting arena.

 Incarcerated in a Japanese POW camp and suffering from a brain tumour during World War II, his character was severely tested.
-But his courage and cheerfulness became a tower of strength to the 2000 prisoners he was interned him.
+But his courage and cheerfulness became a tower of strength to the 2000 prisoners he was interned with.
 A sporting journalist reported: “He was one of the most chivalrous of Scots, as an athlete and a man.”
 The good Dr Arnold would have been proud.

 So, when the voices of Pacific Islanders make the stadiums of Australia ring with hymns or they kneel to pray, it’s not just a quaint cultural activity.
 These are rousing reminders of Rugby’s spiritual roots.